With festivals back on the agenda for 2021, here’s a post about festival traders from 2018…

 Have you decided on your festival menu?

-Currently our menu has 5 pizzas: Margherita, Firebreather, The G.O.A.T (Greatest Of All Time, a personal favourite), The White Rose and The Alpine, although we’re always looking at new pizzas and experimenting with toppings.
+Currently our menu has five pizzas: Margherita, Firebreather, The G.O.A.T (Greatest Of All Time, a personal favourite), The White Rose and The Alpine, although we’re always looking at new pizzas and experimenting with toppings.

 We have intentionally kept our menu relatively small in an attempt to use fresh produce throughout.
 This also helps with limiting food waste.